Compared With China, U.S. Stay-At-Home Has Been 'Giant Garden Party,' Journalist Says

 On the idea that China's lockdown was overly strict

 Chinese people love their families just as much as Americans love their families.
 They were initially reluctant to go into these quarantine shelters too.
-But when it became clear that it was saving the lives of their families, I mean, yes, some of them were forced in.
+But when it became clear that it was saving the lives of their families.
+I mean, yes, some of them were forced in.
 Some of them were chucked into the back of ambulances by policemen.
 But that was not the norm.
 The norm was you were told, "Please come with us to the shelter.
 You will have food.
 You will have medical care.
 We will keep an eye out for you.
 And in three weeks, if you're good to go back home, we're going to test you, make sure you're OK, and then you can go back home."
 It's portrayed as brutal.
 But there are a lot of brutal things that the government in Beijing does. ...
 In this case, it was not brutal to its own citizens.
 It saved probably 10 million lives.
 That's how many I estimated would have died in China if this had just gone unchecked.

 On what might happen if the U.S. reopens too quickly